 You can slow down the animation by telling the computer to wait a little while before switching to the next costume.

-To do this, open the “control” menu, and drag a “wait 1 second” block into your forever loop.
+To do this, drag a wait one second block into your forever loop.

 In full screen mode, users can't access the code, so they won't be able to play the animation.

-After you finish these steps, click the green arrow to move on to the next video, which will show you how to add your own frames to your animation.
+After you finished these steps, click the green arrow to move on to the next video, which will show you how to add your own frames to your animation.